-French police fire teargas at labor reform protesters
+French police fire tear gas at labor reform protesters

 Unions say it will undermine high standards of labor protection as well as their ability to represent workers, notably in small firms where it will give employers more muscle to strike lower-standard deals on issues such as overtime pay.

-(Additional reporting by Simon Carraud, Claude Canellas and Jean-Francois Rosnoblet; Writing by Brian Love; Editing by Richard Lough and Alison Williams)
+Additional reporting by Simon Carraud, Claude Canellas and Jean-Francois Rosnoblet and Bate Felix; Writing by Brian Love; Editing by Richard Lough and Alison Williams